Home Advanced Materials Cross-Laminated Timber Market Size, Share & Trends | Industry Report, 2033

 Additionally, advancements in digital fabrication and fireproof adhesives are expanding CLT’s use cases in complex architectural designs.
 As tall timber gains regulatory support in markets like the U.S., Canada, and the EU, and code revisions permit wooden buildings over 18 stories, the demand for CLT is projected to surge.
 This trend promotes sustainability and shortens construction timelines through prefabrication and modular techniques.

-Cross-Laminated Timber Market Growth Factors
+Cross-Laminated Timber Market Driver

-Environmental regulations and a push for carbon-neutral buildings
+Environmental Regulations and a Push for Carbon-Neutral Buildings

 The global regulatory push toward decarbonising the construction industry is a key growth driver for the CLT market.
 With buildings accounting for nearly 39% of global CO₂ emissions according to UNEP 2024, stakeholders are increasingly turning to sustainable materials like CLT to meet climate targets.
 Cross-laminated timber, being renewable, carbon-sequestering, and highly durable, offers a practical alternative to concrete and steel.
 According to the International Energy Agency (IEA), wood-based construction could cut emissions from the built environment by 30–40% by 2050.
 Governments are updating building codes and launching incentives to accelerate CLT adoption.

-• For instance, in February 2025, the UK introduced stricter carbon standards, including the RICS Whole Life Carbon Assessment Standard and the Future Homes Standard.These regulations mandate the use of low-carbon materials and energy-efficient designs, incentivising the adoption of CLT in construction projects
+• For instance, in February 2025, the UK introduced stricter carbon standards, including the RICS Whole Life Carbon Assessment Standard and the Future Homes Standard.
+These regulations mandate the use of low-carbon materials and energy-efficient designs, incentivising the adoption of CLT in construction projects

 Private sector initiatives complement these regulatory moves.
 In 2025, Lendlease launched a global campaign to build all new developments with timber by 2030.
 The integration of CLT into ESG frameworks and green bond-eligible infrastructure further strengthens its commercial viability.
 With increasing alignment between climate policy and construction practices, CLT is well-positioned to become a core material in the global sustainable building movement.